nyurik/fatul/README.md

 * Work directly with clipboard - no need to `CTRL+C` and `CTRL+V`
 * Minimize text changes between blueprint versions
-  * Uses pretty but compact JSON format
+  * Uses human readable but compact JSON format
   * Sort entities by their x,y coordinates
   * Do not store `entity_number` (IDs) in the text files
   * Use relative entity position instead of `entity_id`